mowito/mowito_amd64/docs/source/step_1.rst

 ==============================================
-Step 1 : Choosing a Bot for Simulation
+Part 1 : Choosing a Bot for Simulation
 ==============================================

 The following Bot are currently compatible with the Mowito Navigation Stack.